-3 Ingredient Biscuits are made with flour, butter and Sprite!
-They are so fluffy, ridiculously easy to make and make the perfect breakfast!
+3 Ingredient Biscuits are made with flour, butter and, Sprite!
+They are so fluffy, ridiculously easy to make, and make the perfect breakfast or side dish!
+These biscuits are ready in 30 minutes from start to finish!

 I get super excited when sharing a quick and easy recipe with you guys.
 Like these 3 ingredient biscuits.
 Yes, just 3 ingredients!
 Who says making insanely delicious food has to be hard?!

 I make biscuits all the time in various ways.
-I can't believe there's no biscuit recipe on the blog yet!
-Making them from scratch is super easy!
+Check out my Buttermilk Biscuits and Cream Cheese Biscuits.
+Making biscuits from scratch is super easy!

 Ingredients for 3 Ingredient Biscuits

 1. Self-Rising Flour.
-Self rising flour is flour that already contains baking powder and a bit of salt.
-(See below for instructions on how to use regular flour is you do not have self-rising flour.)
+Self-rising flour is flour that already contains baking powder and a bit of salt.
+(See below for instructions on how to use regular flour if you do not have self-rising flour.)

 3. Lemon-lime Soda.
-Sprite or 7up might be an unusual ingredient but they provide much needed moisture to biscuit dough.
+Lemon-lime soda with the two most popular brands being Sprite or 7up might be an unusual ingredient but the soda provides much-needed moisture to biscuit dough.
 The gas that forms bubbles in the drink acts like a leavening agent, causing the biscuits to rise.

 How To Make Biscuits With 3 Ingredients

-1. Grate cold butter into a large mixing bowl.
+1. Grate the cold butter into a large mixing bowl using the large holes of a box grater.

-4. Add Sprite or 7 Up to the butter flour mixture and mix to form a dough.
+4. Add Sprite or 7 Up to the butter-flour mixture and mix gently to form a dough, adding more soda as needed.

-5. Place the dough on a generously floured board and roll into ¾ inch thick.
+5. Place the dough on a generously floured board and roll it into half to ¾ inch thick.

-6. Cut dough into rounds using the tip of a glass, cup or a 2.5-inch biscuit cutter.
+6. Cut dough into rounds using the rim of a glass, cup or a 2.5-inch biscuit cutter.
 Here is the biscuit cutter I use.

 8. Bake until golden brown.